radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-okta-integration.md

 ![Okta Custom Attribute](Media/okta-custom-attr.jpg)

-1. From the main Data Source page, click on the Okta Data Source.
+1. From the Control Panel > Setup > Data Catalog > Data Sources > Data Source page, click on the Okta Data Source.
 2. Click on the ’SCHEMA’ tab at the top of the Data Source page.
 3. Expand the Tables section to view the objects and each object can be expanded to view the attributes.
 For the object where you want to add additional attributes, right-click on the Attributes level and choose *Add New Attribute*.
 4. A new attribute line is added to the table on the right.
 The Name of the attribute needs to be prefixed by ‘profile-’.
 For example, a custom attribute ‘MyCustomAttribute’ in okta, should be entered as: profile-mycustomattribute